-You may also remember that Brandon Novak was a professional skateboarder that toured with Tony Hawk at the young age of 14.
+You may also remember that Brandon Novak was a professional skateboarder who toured with Tony Hawk at 14.
 Brandon is also a New York Times bestselling author of the book Dreamseller, an autobiography detailing his addiction and transition into recovery.

-Brandon’s drug addiction has been made public through the various shows, movies, and tours he was involved in; however, his sobriety and recovery journey serves as a testament to the fact that anyone can get sober.
+Brandon’s drug addiction has been made public through the various shows, movies, and tours he was involved in; however, his sobriety and recovery journey is a testament to the fact that anyone can get sober.